seanstrom/Essays/importance-of-values.md

   .catch (err) -> # do something with err
 ```

-Now we've redefined `readFile` to be a function that returns a `Promise`, or a pending value.
-So the only arguments it takes in is the file path.
-Once given the file path, `readfile` returns a pending value, and when finished it will contain the file data results.
+First we'll redefine `readFile` to be a function that returns a pending value, or a **Promise**.
+Which makes the only arguments it takes in the file path.
+Once given the file path, `readfile` will return a **Promise**.
+Then when the operation is finished it will contain the file data.
 We then go one to use methods on the Promise value to access the results of the operation.

-Now the most important part here is that we're using the Promise value in our system as the contract, between the asynchronous work and the consumer of the asynchronous work.
-And because Promises have a defined API and mechanics, we can assume and abstract over the way they work.
-At this point we can go back to defining functions that take in values and return a value, this time with Promises.
+Now the important part here is that we're using **Promises** as the contract between the asynchronous work and the consumer of the asynchronous work.
+At this point we can go back to defining functions that take in values and return a value, this time with **Promises**.

 ```coffeescript
 promise = readFile './file'